MaximVechkanov/SerialToNetDotnet/README.md

 7. Enjoy
 8. You can type `status` command into the program window to print the current status of opened ports and connected clients

-## TODO List
-- Linux build
-- Add configurable network protocol to use (RAW is the next one)
-- Open serial port only on demand.
-Close it after last client is disconnected
-- Use async/await instead of callbacks (?)

 ## Acknowledgements
 Inspired by ser2net.
 I did not find how to compile it for Windows and it does not have multiple clients support https://github.com/UngarMax/TelnetServer - used as reference for telnet server implementation